mitya777/mitya777.github.io/_posts/2014-09-06-what-is-a-hash.markdown

 But if the file didn't change often this would mean we would keep downloading the same file over and over only to discard it upon finding it is identical to what we have on our local system.

 A better solution is to periodically download the much smaller MD5 hash of the remote video file and compare it to the hash of our local video file.
 This would save a lot of unnecessary network bandwidth.
-If they hash comes back the same we can be confident that the file hasn't changed and we still have the latest version.
+If the hash comes back the same we can be confident that the file hasn't changed and we still have the latest version.

 If the hash came back changed it would signal the video file had been updated and we could then go ahead and download it.